hydroz0ne/hydroz0ne/README.md

 Hello there, I'm Morissey.
-I'm an aspiring data scientist & analyst who recently graduated from Bath Spa University.
-Currently studying more on data analysis and reporting, query optimization, database design, and data modelling.
-I like to explore new technologies and develop different graphic designs.
+I'm an aspiring data scientist & analyst.
+Currently studying more on data analysis, reporting, and modelling, query optimization, and database design.
+I also like to explore new technologies and develop different graphic designs.

 ### Projects
-You may check my projects
+You may explore my projects in the repositories below.

 ### Tools
 <ul>